sql-machine-learning/elasticdl/README.md

 [![Travis-CI Build Status](https://travis-ci.org/sql-machine-learning/elasticdl.svg?branch=develop)](https://travis-ci.org/sql-machine-learning/elasticdl)
 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 ElasticDL is a Kubernetes-native deep learning framework built on top of TensorFlow 2.0 that supports fault-tolerance and elastic scheduling.

+**ElasticDL is still under active development, and we have not extensively tested it in production environments.
+We open sourced this early-stage project with the hope of encouraging further work on fault-tolerance and elastic scheduling from the community.**

 ![](https://elasticdl.github.io/images/elasticdl.png)